symbolicdata/symbolicdata.github.io/PolynomialSystems.Ontology.markdown

 Invariants of the generating polynomials

--   sd:hasDegreeList - comma separated list of integers, degrees of the generating polynomials
+-   sd:hasDegreeList - comma separated list of integers in increasing order, degrees of the generating polynomials
--   sd:hasLengthsList - comma separated list of integers, number of terms of the generating polynomials
+-   sd:hasLengthsList - comma separated list of integers in increasing order, number of terms of the generating polynomials
+    -   order has to be fixed

 Invariants of the ideal